ENSTA-U2IS-AI/MUAD-Dataset/README.md

 ## Semantic segmentation

 ### Evaluation metrics
 See folder `./evaluation_seg/`.
-This scoring program is also used in our [MUAD Challenge](https://codalab.lisn.upsaclay.fr/competitions/8007).
+This scoring program is also used in our [Challenge](https://codalab.lisn.upsaclay.fr/competitions/8007).
 Check `./evaluation_seg/evaluation.py` for details.

 We provide the implementations on `mECE`, `mAUROC`, `mAUPR`, `mFPR`, `mIoU`, `mAccuracy`, etc., see `./evaluation_seg/stream_metrics.py` for details.